elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ```
 TO DECIDE IF something:
 ```
 The "something" should follow the usual rules for routine names and will typically include a verb like ARE, BE, CAN, COULD, DO, DOES, IS, MAY, SHOULD, WAS, WILL, or WOULD.
 Note that I consider ARE and IS to be synonyms.

 I can save you some work if you name your deciders in a "positive" way.
 In particular, avoid the words NOT, CANNOT, NOTHING, and any contraction ending in N'T in your decider names.
 Then, if I see one of these words in a decider call, I can simply change it to its positive form, invoke the routine identified by the revised name, and reverse the decision.

 For example, once you tell me how "to decide if a spot is in a box", I will know how "to decide if a spot is NOT in a box".
 When you tell me how "to decide if a number is greater than another number", I will know how "to decide if a number ISN'T greater than another number".
 And if you say how "to decide if something is selected", I will know how "to decide if NOTHING is selected".

 Inside your deciders, you tell me what to do with conditional and imperative statements — as in any other routine.
 You may not, however, use the EXIT imperative in a decider, and you must take care that you don't inadvertently "fall out" of one.
 Instead, you must "SAY YES" or "SAY NO" before you go.

 ## DECISIONS I KNOW HOW TO MAKE

 I like deciders because they make me smarter.
-In fact, I collect them.
+De facto, eu os coleto.
 Right now I've got 138 deciders in my noodle, and by the time you read this, I'm sure there will be many more.
 Here is a sampling of the operational phrases:

 Some of these work with just one data type, of course, but others work with many.
 And if you've read the "Decider" topic, you know that I know how to make the negatives of these, too.
-But please don't try to memorize them.
-That's not at all the idea.
+Mas por favor, não tente memorizá-los.
+Essa não é de todo a ideia.
 Just say what you want to say in your program, and if I don't understand, add to my collection and make me smarter.

 ```
 ## IS